aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 ## Function `secondary_signers`

-Returns the list of the secondary signers for the current transaction.
-If the current transaction has no secondary signers, this function returns an empty vector.
-This function aborts if called outside of the transaction prologue, execution, or epilogue phases.
+Returns the list of the secondary signers for the current transaction.<br/> If the current transaction has no secondary signers, this function returns an empty vector.<br/> This function aborts if called outside of the transaction prologue, execution, or epilogue phases.

 <pre><code>public fun secondary_signers(): vector&lt;address&gt;<br/></code></pre>